zeromq/pyzmq/RELICENSE/pitrou.md

 A portion of the commits made by the GitHub handle "pitrou", with commit author "Antoine Pitrou <antoine@python.org>", are copyright of Continuum Analytics.
-This document hereby grants the libzmq project team to relicense libzmq, including all past, present and future contributions of the author listed above.
+This document hereby grants the pyzmq project team permission to relicense pyzmq, including all past, present and future contributions of the author listed above.

 Antoine Pitrou